 On Wednesday afternoon, Dec.
-5, Mrs. Edward C. Ketcham, 65 Greenway Terraces, entertained to announce the engagement of her daughter, Helena Ruth, to Herbert Alden Johnson, of Swampscott, Mass.
+5, Mrs. Edward C. Ketcham 65 Greenway Terraces, entertained to announce the engagement of her daughter, Helena Ruth, to Herbert Alden Johnson.
+Swampscott, Mass.
 There were five tables of bridge.
-The first prize was won by Mrs. K. I. Small, the second by Miss Ellen Robinson, the third by Miss Ruth Gordon and the consolation by Miss Nancy Luce.
-Each guest was presented a horizont of levender and pink sweet need. bouquet of lavender and pink sweet peas.
+The first prize was won by Mrs. K. I. Small, the second by Miss Ellen Robinson, the third by Miss Ruth Gordon and the cos-solation by Miss Nancy Luce.
+Each guest was presented a bouquet of lavender and pink sweet peas.